 What more is being done to improve waste management in Australia?

-The Australian Environment Minister recently announced new national packaging targets to support the Federal Government’s commitment to make 100% of all packaging to be recyclable, reusable or compostable by 2025.
+The Australian Environment Minister has announced national packaging targets to support the Federal Government’s commitment to make 100% of all packaging to be recyclable, reusable or compostable by 2025.

 To achieve these targets, industry-wide collaboration between key stakeholders and greater investment in waste sorting and processing infrastructure will be necessary to support the domestic recycling market.